-The General Data Protection Regulation (Regulation (EU) 679/2016) (GDPR), which applies directly in Greece (see Question 1), allows controllers and processors to transfer personal data within the European Economic Area (EEA) if a lawful basis for the processing exists (see Question 9 and Question 10).
+The EU General Data Protection Regulation (Regulation (EU) 679/2016) (GDPR) applies directly in Greece (see Question 1).
+The GDPR allows controllers and processors to transfer personal data within the European Economic Area (EEA) if a lawful basis for the processing exists (see Question 9 and Question 10).
 Otherwise, it only allows for transfers of personal data outside of the EEA to third countries and international organizations based on:

-- Adequacy decisions. - Appropriate safeguards, such as binding corporate rules.
+- Adequacy decisions.

+- Appropriate safeguards, such as standard contract clauses and binding corporate rules.

-- Derogations from the general prohibition. - Nonrepetitive transfers.
+- Derogations from the general prohibition.

+- Nonrepetitive transfers.